9 Ways to Create a Handicap Accessible Home

 In order to use her sinks and countertops, Rosemarie had to think about the space her legs and chair would take up when she rolled up to it.
 Without space underneath, even a lowered countertop is unusable.

 Fifty percent of your storage should be accessible, so that means drawers and cabinets, says Rosemarie.
 "I purposely store things in the upper cabinets that I don't need unless someone else is there."
 For example, she says, I don't drink coffee, so I never need the coffee maker.
 But if I have a visitor, I'll have them reach the coffee maker.
-In this way, no space is left "wasted."
+In this way, no space is left "wasted".

 Curbless shower with channel drain

 One of Rosemarie's biggest items on the list is also one of the most important.
-A no lip, curbless shower that allows someone in a wheelchair to roll right in and a channel drain are extremely important for the safety of the chair user.
+A no lip, a curbless shower that allows someone in a wheelchair to roll right in and a channel drain are extremely important for the safety of the chair user.
 "Channel drains get water out quicker and makes showering safer," says Rosemarie.
 Plus, she said, accessible showers should be large enough to allow for a caretaker or professional aid if you need assistance.

 Shower chair, benches.

 Similarly, a shower chair or bench is obviously needed for washing up.
-Rosemarie prefers the foldable option mounted on the wall so there are fewer complications with setup.
+Rosemarie prefers the foldable option mounted on the wall so there are fewer complications with the setup.

 Grab bars with wall reinforcement not only need to be installed in key locations, but the height needs to be tested before installation.
 An improperly installed grab bar is just as dangerous as no grab bar at all.